 Is SCD working for your son?

-Quite often I’m asked if diet alone is working for my son who has Crohn’s Disease.
-The short answer is no, diet alone is not working for him at the moment.
+Quite often I’m asked if diet alone is working for my son.
+The short answer is no, diet alone is not working for him.
 But the full answer is more complicated.
-At some point soon (because I really need to do this anyway), I’m going to post a timeline of what has worked and what hasn’t, but remember that your mileage may vary.
+(Here is his timeline).

-We first tried SCD about 6 years ago and it did work for him for about 8 months (after a 2 month dose of prednisone—yuck).
+We first tried SCD when my son was 12 years old, and it did work for him for about 8 months (after a 2 month dose of prednisone—yuck).
 Then I talked to some folks who said some bread is ok.
 So I occasionally let him have some bread, which of course backfired on us for two reasons: 1.
 The diet can’t tolerate cheating, and 2.
 He has an intolerance (immune reaction) to gliadin, which is a component of gluten, and therefore he can’t eat bread (which I didn’t know for sure until about 6 months ago when we had him tested without any drugs in his body at all).
 While he still doesn’t test positive for Celiac disease, he tests positive for a severe reaction to gliadin.
-More on this weirdness in another post at another time.

 Several readers have already posted comments on Comfy Belly recipe posts to support SCD, but if you have a story about SCD or any tips to share, please feel free to leave a comment to encourage others along this path.
 This is not an easy switch, going SCD.
 And I’ve been told it takes time to heal, at least a few years.